 FGases and ODS

-One of the actions being taken is the introduction of a ban that will prohibit certain types of fluorinated greenhouse gases ("F-gases") with a global warming potential ("GWP") greater than 2500 being used to service or refill refrigeration systems.
-The ban comes into force on 1 January 2020.
+As part of the Scottish Governments ambition of net-zero emissions for Scotland by 2045, a ban that will prohibit certain types of fluorinated greenhouse gases ("F-gases") with a global warming potential ("GWP") greater than 2500 being used to service or refill refrigeration systems was introduced in 2020.

-Visit our new 2020 refrigerants gas ban webpage for more about the ban, or read on for further information on Fgases and ODS.
+This ban will continue following EU Exit with the introduction of the Ozone-Depleting Substances and Fluorinated Greenhouse Gases (Amendment etc.) (EU Exit) Regulations 2019.
+Visit our 2020 refrigerants gas ban webpage for more about the ban, or read on for further information on F Gases and ODS.

 Fluorinated greenhouse gases and ozone-depleting substances

-Fluorinated greenhouse gases (FGases) are a family of chemicals that contain fluorine however they are also powerful greenhouse gases that contribute to climate change.
-The EU has regulation on the use of FGases like hydrofluorocarbons(HFCs), perfluorocarbons (PFCs) and sulphur hexaflouride (SF6).
+Fluorinated greenhouse gases (F Gases) are a family of chemicals that contain fluorine however they are also powerful greenhouse gases that contribute to climate change.
+The UK has regulation on the use of F Gases like hydrofluorocarbons(HFCs), perfluorocarbons (PFCs) and sulphur hexaflouride (SF6).

 - Chlorofluorocarbons (CFCs)